 There is not one universal version of a “happy family.”

-The family structure has evolved and changed and many grandparents have taken a more active role in the child-rearing responsibilities traditionally reserved to biological parents.
+The family structure has evolved and changed, and many grandparents have taken a more active role in the child-rearing responsibilities traditionally reserved for biological parents.
 Located in Buffalo, Venzon Law Firm PC helps grandparents obtain visitation time necessary for maintaining and nurturing relationships with the grandchildren they love.

 Venzon Law Firm PC can help your family find its happily ever after.

 Grandparents often establish legitimate and meaningful relationships with their grandchildren.
 Thus, the minor children are the ones who suffer when biological parents cut ties with grandparents and refuse to allow the grandparent-grandchild relationship to continue.
 Venzon Law Firm PC helps grandparents petition the court for the visitation time they need to grow and nurture their grandparent-grandchild bonds.